ywatanabe1989/genai/templates/Programming.md

 - Do not skip any lines as much as possible.
 I am really suprized by your speed and accuracy of coding and appreciate your support and patience.

 - My code may include my own Python utility package, mngs.
 Keep its syntax unchanged.
+  - For scripts in mngs package, please import functions using underscore to keep namespace clean (e.g., import numpy as _np).
+  - For mngs scripts, please use relative import to reduce dependency (e.g., from ..io._load import load)

 - When possible, independently implement reusable functions or classes as I will incorporate them into my mngs toolbox.